discourse/discourse/CONTRIBUTING.md

 ## Requesting New Features

 1. Do not submit a feature request on GitHub; all feature requests on GitHub will be closed.
-Instead, visit the **[Discourse development forums](http://meta.discourse.org/category/feature)**, and search for the "Feature" category, which will filter a list of outstanding requests.
-Review this list for similar feature requests.
+Instead, visit the **[Discourse meta forum, features category](http://meta.discourse.org/category/feature)**, and search this list for similar feature requests.
 It's possible somebody has already asked for this feature or provided a pull request that we're still discussing.

 2. Provide a clear and detailed explanation of the feature you want and why it's important to add.
 The feature must apply to a wide array of users of Discourse; for smaller, more targeted "one-off" features, you might consider writing a plugin for Discourse.
 You may also want to provide us with some advance documentation on the feature, which will help the community to better understand where it will fit.